VivekNakrani/CryptoScholar/README.md

-# DigiWalletHub
+# Crypto Scholar

-Welcome to DigiWalletHub!
+Welcome to Crypto Scholar!
 This repository contains the code for a decentralized application (dApp) designed for transferring tokens and managing NFTs.

 ## Table of Contents